KEY: wildlife, wild turkey, game laws

 (1) Wild turkey may be taken only between one-half hour before official sunrise through one-half hour after official sunset.

 (b) A person must add to or subtract from the official sunrise and sunset depending on the geographic location of the state.
 Specific times are provided in a time zone map in the guidebook of the Wildlife Board for taking upland game and wild turkey.

 (1) Hunting of any wildlife is prohibited within the boundaries of all state park areas, except those areas designated open to hunting by the Division of Parks and Recreation in Rule R651-614-4.

 (2) Hunting with rifles and handguns in park areas designated open is prohibited within one mile of all park facilities including buildings, camp or picnic sites, overlooks, golf courses, boat ramps, and developed beaches.

-(3) Hunting with shotguns or archery tackle is prohibited within one quarter mile of the above stated areas.
+(3) Hunting with shotguns, crossbows or archery tackle is prohibited within one quarter mile of the above stated areas.